paulluis-roehl/zotero-cover-view/README.md

   - uses the first page from an attached `.pdf` or `.epub` file as cover
 - **Grid view**
   - display items in a grid instead of a list
-  - adds a button on the right of the search bar to switch between grid view and list view
+  - adds a button to the main item bar to switch between grid view and list view
 - **List view**: provides 'Cover' column with thumbnail of cover

 ## Installation